-- 2.47 Amble, Ashington, Bedlington, Blyth and Cramlington provide the largest concentrations of housing, employment, retailing and services within the area. - 2.48 Amble is a key centre in the northern part of the Delivery Area.
+- 2.48 Amble, Ashington, Bedlington, Blyth and Cramlington provide the largest concentrations of housing, employment, retailing and services within the area. - 2.49 Amble is a key centre in the northern part of the Delivery Area.
 It is Northumberland's most important fishing centre and has an important tourism role as a result of its location at the southern approach to the Northumberland Coast AONB and the establishment of a marina.
-It has a small catchment area that stretches across into the North Delivery Area, taking in villages such as Warkworth. - 2.49 Ashington was once a centre of the coal mining industry.
+It has a small catchment area that stretches across into the North Delivery Area, taking in villages such as Warkworth. - 2.50 Ashington was once a centre of the coal mining industry.
 The town now plays an important strategic employment role in the County and includes the strategically important Ashwood Business Park.
-Northumberland College and Wansbeck Hospital are also located in the town. - 2.50 Bedlington, together with the linked settlement of Bedlington Station provides housing for those working in the neighbouring towns and commuting to Tyneside.
-Given the close proximity of larger towns, services provided predominantly serve the local market, however the redevelopment of the town centre will strengthen the role of the town. - 2.51 Blyth has a strategically important employment function.
+Northumberland College and Wansbeck Hospital are also located in the town. - 2.51 Bedlington, together with the linked settlement of Bedlington Station provides housing for those working in the neighbouring towns and commuting to Tyneside.
+Given the close proximity of larger towns, services provided predominantly serve the local market, however the redevelopment of the town centre will strengthen the role of the town. - 2.52 Blyth has a strategically important employment function.
 There is significant economic growth potential around the Blyth Estuary, which includes sites with Enterprise Zone status.
 Opportunities exist that build on existing assets including the national Offshore Renewables Catapult, and the Port of Blyth which is a sizeable commercial port with a deep-water harbour and warehousing facilities.
 Specific sectors being targeted include offshore oil and gas, renewables and advanced manufacturing.
-The town is on the edge of the Green Belt which lies to its south. - 2.52 Cramlington has a sub-regional role as a centre for industry and houses the largest concentration of manufacturing businesses in Northumberland, including a cluster of pharmaceuticals companies.
+The town is on the edge of the Green Belt which lies to its south. - 2.53 Cramlington has a sub-regional role as a centre for industry and houses the largest concentration of manufacturing businesses in Northumberland, including a cluster of pharmaceuticals companies.
 It is a prime location for inward investment because of the quality of its environment and road network.
-The redevelopment of the town centre, including a cinema, and a new specialist emergency care hospital to the east of Cramlington has strengthened the role of the Town.
-The town is on the edge of the Green Belt which lies to its south and west.
+The redevelopment of the town centre, including a cinema, and a new specialist emergency care hospital to the east of Cramlington has strengthened the role of the town.
+The town is on the edge of the Green Belt which lies to its south and west. - 2.54 The Service Centres of Guidepost/Stakeford/Choppington, Newbiggin-by-the-Sea and Seaton Delaval/Holywell provide important services for both residents and communities within neighbouring areas.
+Given the close proximity of the larger towns, the sphere of influence of these settlements is limited.
+Other smaller settlements within the area also provide local services to their resident communities.
+Seaton Delaval/Holywell, New Hartley, Seghill, and Seaton Sluice/Old Hartley are surrounded by Green Belt.